-Dr. Skogerboe, who retired as a family medicine physician at Sanford Bemidji three years ago, also makes an annual trek to potholes 25 miles northwest of Devils Lake, North Dakota, where mallards, pintails, teal, gadwalls and a few other puddle duck species mingle with the occasional diving duck.
+Dr. Skogerboe, who has since retired as a family medicine physician at Sanford Bemidji, also makes an annual trek to potholes 25 miles northwest of Devils Lake, North Dakota, where mallards, pintails, teal, gadwalls and a few other puddle duck species mingle with the occasional diving duck.

 There are times, however, especially when bird hunting the huge water in Canada, when spending the day at camp is a better option than heading to the duck blind.

-“In Canada, you often have to cover as many as 9 miles of open water to get to your spot,” Dr. Skogerboe said.
+“In Canada, you often have to cover as many as nine miles of open water to get to your spot,” Dr. Skogerboe said.
 “And there are times when that just isn’t safe.”

-Decoys, guns and other necessities for the duck hunt, add extra pounds to a small boat, and when water crashes over the side on a frigid morning, ice also can add to that weight.
+Decoys, guns and other necessities for the hunt add extra pounds to a small boat.
+When water crashes over the side on a frigid morning, ice also can add to that weight.
 The combination of water, ice and below-freezing temperatures is the perfect recipe for hypothermia.

 “The greatest health hazard for a waterfowl hunter is hypothermia,” Dr. Skogerboe said, “especially if you get wet.”

 Hypothermia occurs when the body loses more heat than it can naturally create.
 Under normal conditions, the body temperature is around 98.6 degrees.
-Hypothermia, however, lowers the body temperature and if it reaches 95 degrees, the internal organs and nervous system can be impacted.
+Hypothermia, however, lowers the body temperature.
+If it reaches 95 degrees, the internal organs and nervous system can be impacted.

 “If you get to the point where you have uncontrollable shivers, and then some confusion or slurred speech, you have to deal with hypothermia right away,” Dr. Skogerboe said.
 “You have to find a source of heat!”

-An extra set of warm clothes, wrapped in a watertight bag, can literally be a lifesaver.
+An extra set of warm clothes, wrapped in a watertight bag, can be a literal lifesaver.
 Warm clothes, combined with a campfire can effectively reverse the dangers of hypothermia.

 “It’s amazing what a can of charcoal lighter fluid can do with wet wood,” Dr. Skogerboe said.
 “You should always have a can of lighter fluid and extra clothes with your duck hunting equipment.”